 However, data access becomes much more complex when you move to a microservices architecture.
 But even when ACID transactions can or should be used within a microservice or Bounded Context, the data owned by each microservice is private to that microservice and can only be accessed via its microservice API.
 Encapsulating the data ensures that the microservices are loosely coupled and can evolve independently of one another.
 If multiple services were accessing the same data, schema updates would require coordinated updates to all the services.
 This would break the microservice lifecycle autonomy.
 But distributed data structures mean that you cannot make a single ACID transaction across microservices.
 This in turn means you must use eventual consistency when a business process spans multiple microservices.
-This is much harder to implement than simple SQL joins; similarly, many other relational database features are not available across multiple microservices.
+This is much harder to implement than simple SQL joins, because you can't create integrity constraints or use distributed transactions between separate databases, as we'll explain later on.
+Similarly, many other relational database features are not available across multiple microservices.

 Going even further, different microservices often use different kinds of databases.
 Modern applications store and process diverse kinds of data, and a relational database is not always the best choice.
-For some use cases, a NoSQL database such as Azure DocumentDB or MongoDB might have a more convenient data model and offer better performance and scalability than a SQL database like SQL Server or Azure SQL Database.
+For some use cases, a NoSQL database such as Azure CosmosDB or MongoDB might have a more convenient data model and offer better performance and scalability than a SQL database like SQL Server or Azure SQL Database.
 In other cases, a relational database is still the best approach.
 Therefore, microservices-based applications often use a mixture of SQL and NoSQL databases, which is sometimes called the polyglot persistence approach.